surftemp/usgs/README.md

 A USGS / EROS account (ERS account) is required to access the API.
 Register for an account @ https://ers.cr.usgs.gov/login/

-It is also understood that one should apply for machine-to-machine (M2M) access, although this is not clearly stated in the API documentation.
+You should also apply for MACHINE / M2M access for downloads of scenes other than landsat8.
-M2M allows access to additional api endpoints which are not used by this python library.
+Apply for this access via https://ers.cr.usgs.gov/profile/access

 ## Installation